Arstat/Transcript-Tailor/README.md

         - Go to "APIs & Services" > "Credentials".
         - Click "+ CREATE CREDENTIALS" and select "OAuth client ID".
         - For "Application type", choose **Web application**.
         - Under "Authorized redirect URIs", click "+ ADD URI" and enter this exact URL: `https://developers.google.com/oauthplayground`.
-(Do not add a trailing slash or use http).
+        - **Warning:** The `redirect_uri_mismatch` error occurs if this URL is not exactly correct.
+Do not use `http` or add a trailing slash.
         - Click "Create".
 You will be shown a **Client ID** and **Client Secret**.
     5.  **Get a Refresh Token**:
         - Open the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground).